-At the School of Languages students are involved in an engaging program developed around their knowledge and skills.
-They learn how to communicate in the language of their choice, to make connections between their own language and culture and the one studied, thus improving their literacy skills, their intercultural understanding and their capability to reflect on themselves as learners.
+At the School of Languages students are involved in an engaging program developed around their knowledge, skills, understanding and capabilities.
+They learn how to communicate in the language of their choice, to make connections between their own language and culture and the one studied, thus improving their literacy skills, their intercultural understanding and capability to reflect on communication with others and on themselves as learners.